treetop1500/security-report/README.md

 `show_output` should be set to false in production environments.
 Set to true when accessing the page manaually for debugging.

+`delivery_method` currently the only option is 'email'

+`recipients` is an array of email addresses to receive the report

 ##Routing##

 Import the routing: